A Gold Standard Certified Carbon project

 Responsible forestry certified by Forestry Stewardship Council (FSC)

-The Nicaforest High Impact Reforestation Pilot Program is located in the South-Eastern part of Nicaragua, combining reforestation on degraded land for timber production, sequestration of carbon dioxid and protection of natural forests.
+The Nicaforest High Impact Reforestation Pilot Program is situated in the south-eastern part of Nicaragua.
+This program combines reforestation on degraded land for timber production, capture of carbon dioxide and protection of natural forests.

-Nicaragua has for many years lost much of its forest cover, and the trend is still negative (2019).
+For many years, Nicaragua has been losing much of its forest cover, and this trend remains negative (2019).
 The importance of creating a sustainable forestry value-chain is evident.
-The Nicaforest High Impact Reforestation Program which is still in its pilot phase with 490 hectares of land under management aims to contribute to this by working closely with local landowners in a Shared Benefit Scheme to plant teak and other valuable species for future timber production, added-value wood production, sales of carbon credits as well as other measures aiming at increased resilience in the local municipalities.
+The Nicaforest High Impact Reforestation Program, which is still in its pilot phase with 1211 acres (490 hectares) of land under management, aims to contribute to this by working closely with local landowners in a Shared Benefit Scheme to plant teak and other valuable species for future timber production, added-value wood production, sales of carbon credits as well as other measures aiming to achieve increased resilience in the local municipalities.